Stèisean Connaidh

-The fuel station in Crossapol is owned and run by the Trust.
+The fuel station in Crossapol is owned and run by the Trust, via our trading subsidiary company Tiree Community Enterprise Limited.

-We offer air and water free of charge.
+We offer air and water free of charge at the tower at the east end of the forecourt.

-As with any fuel station, there are rules surrounding the filling of containers.
+As with any fuel station, there are legal restrictions surrounding the filling of containers other than vehicle tanks.
 They are available here.

 Filling Station Pricing Policy